Product Manual

 • Machine-readable — the RDF graph structure means AI tools can query and reason over it

-The worldview is a compiled snapshot of collective memory.
-When you start a session, your AI compiles the worldview and uses it to ground every response.
-The worldview covers domains like Strategy, Product, Architecture, Organization, and Proof.
+When you start a session, your AI loads your perspective — a structured snapshot of the knowledge graph that grounds every response.
+The perspective covers domains like Strategy, Product, Architecture, Organization, and Proof.

 Conviction Levels